joffreybesos/d2-mapgenerator/README.md

 It still uses blacha's map generation tool to extract data from D2LoD.
 You also need the d2lod files in a subfolder called `d2lod`

+All image files are generated in your windows user temp folder.

 ## Usage

     d2-mapserver-rust.exe [OPTIONS] --seed <seed> --difficulty <difficulty>